Visual analytics for networked-guarantee loans risk management: Risk Management and Visualization

+Empirical studies by bank risk control specialists suggest risk guarantee patterns, including mutual guarantee and revolving guarantee (see \autoref{guaranteetypes}).
+Such interactions are currently legal in China but in the banking industry, specialists in the bank risk control department only have SQL query capability to detect relatively simple guarantee patterns.
+Understanding more complicated risk guarantee patterns is difficult due to the tool’s limitation.
+An arbitrary guarantee pattern, which has a high default rate, can lie underneath the complex network structures.
+Thus, it is impossible exhaustively to compare all network patterns to determine whether it is in high default.
+In this work, we develop a visual analytics tool to help the experts explore, discover and further understand what has happened.
+We follow Ben Shneiderman’s mantra of information visualization, and the approach includes two steps: first, high default group detection; then risk guarantee pattern discovery.

-Recognizing high default groups narrow down the risk guarantee relationship search scope and enable financial experts focus on firms with high-default crowd.
-Usually, community detection divides the guarantee network into groups (communities) based on how the nodes are connected together.
-Theoretically, community structure in graph is defined as the node set internally interacts with each other more frequently than with those outside it.
-Identifying such sub-structures provides insight into understanding the structure of complex networks (both functions and topology affect each other)~\cite{sobolevsky2014general}.
+\emph{High default group detection.} Recognizing high default groups narrows down the search scope of the risk guarantee relationship.
+Based on the conjecture that defaults tend to occur in clusters, we divide the whole network into several distinct sets by community detection.
+Theoretically, community structure in the graph is defined as the node sets that interact with each other internally more frequently than with those outside it.
+Identifying such substructures provides insight into understanding the structure of complex networks (both the functions and the topology affect each other).

-Based on the conjecture that defaults occur in clusters, we first divide the whole network into several disjoint sets by community detection. \autoref{wc} (a) shows the results on a typical independent subgraph we constructed from the bank loan records.
-The communities are marked using separate color background and average default rates are labeled.
-There are 30 communities, but the default occurs on four of them with average 38\% to 8.6\% defaults rates, all other 9 communities have no default during the guarantee network existence.
-Similar phenomenon are observed on random walks, edge betweenness, and spinglass community.
-In practice, we first use random walk algorithm~\cite{rosvall2008maps,newman2004finding} to divide the whole guarantee networks into groups.
-We use a revised treemap interface to visualize the community detection results.
-The community label and default rates are displayed on the flat colored blocks.The treemap chart used for navigation here, thus the sum of area does not necessarily to be one.
+We use a force-directed graph with colored communities and revised treemap interface to visualize the community detection results.
+The community label and default rates are displayed on the flat colored blocks.
+The treemap chart is used for navigation here; thus, the sum of the area does not necessarily need to be one.
 The larger blocks reveal the high default communities saliently.

+\autoref{wc} (a) shows the results on a typical independent subgraph that we constructed from bank loan records.
+The communities are marked using a separate color background and the average default rates are labeled.
+There are 36 communities, of which defaults occur in 27, with an average 38\% to 8.6\% default rate, all other 9 communities have no defaults.
+We adopt the random walk algorithm~\cite{rosvall2008maps}.
+A similar phenomenon is observed on random walks, edge betweenness, and spineless community.